owntracks/booklet/docs/features/encrypt.md

 If you want to share location with a friend, both you and your friend need to share the same _secret_.
 A _secret_ should be kept secret; it is an up to 32 octet long passphrase (which the apps pad with binary zeroes) which is required both for encryption as well as for decryption of the payloads.
 It is not possible to share locations with a friend's device using different _secret_ keys.

+### Encryption key

+For the OwnTracks apps, the encryption key can be configured as follows:

+- Android and iOS via the settings UI / configuration editor
+- Android additionally via [configuration file](remoteconfig.md) from the `encryptionKey` setting

+The key is a string of up to 32 characters in length which the apps pad with binary zeroes.

 ### Recorder

 You can set up multiple decryption keys on the Recorder (but not in the apps).
 This is to enable, say, different people to use different secrets on the same Recorder.